xenit-eu/helm-alfresco/README.md

 * Required: false
 * Default: None
-* Remark: Do not use this to set the root`/` path, that should be set by either the defaultBackend or `ingress.blockAcsSolrApi.redirectRootToCustomNginx`
+* Remark: Do not use this to set the root`/` path, that should be set by the defaultBackend
 * Example:

 ```yaml